You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Hostel Casa Azul is the most popular and cheapest hostel in town.
 They have space for tents as well, so you can save even more by pitching your tent on their terrain.
 Since this is the most popular place in town, it does get very busy which can lead to queues for the bathrooms and kitchen, which is something to take into consideration if you want to stay here.

 If you’re going to be camping in El Chalten, there are several other budget options to stay at.
 The first time I visited El Chalten, I stayed at Camping El Mochilero, which was fine.
 Exactly what you’d expect from a budget campsite and less busy than Hostel Casa Azul.
-There are a few other campsites around as well so it’s easy to have a look around and compare prices and reviews.
+There are a few other campsites around as well so you can have a look around and compare prices and reviews.

 Hiking El Chalten - A 3-day itinerary